IonImpulse/IonImpulse/README.md

 <h3 align="center">📝 What have I created?</h3>

+- 🛍 [GroceryList.works](https://grocerylist.works), a super-simple, super-fast grocery list app.
+No login required, just share a 6-character code and have an instantly online grocery list.
+View added items from other devices instantly, cross them off as you shop, and delete all items you got with a single button.
+Built using Rust, JS, HTML, and CSS.

 - 🔍 [ISO: In Search Of](https://github.com/IonImpulse/ISO), an app made during the two-day HackMIT 2022 Hackathon.
 ISO is a centralized hub for all ISO (In Search Of) and OSI (Reverse ISO) requests within a 2 mile radius, with a login based on phone verification.
 Users can post ISOs for a certain amount of imaginary currency we call Karma, and they can earn Karma by posting OSIs or fulfilling others’ ISOs.
 Users start off with a limited amount of Karma, and they spend it by posting ISOs.
 Built using React Native, Twilio, and Rust.

 - 💽 [HMMM-RS](https://github.com/IonImpulse/hmmm_rs), an full implementation of Harvey Mudd's custom assembly language.
 Can do compilation, decompilation, simulation, debugging, and auto-grading of HMMM programs.
 Built using Rust (and colorful terminal text).